jack2684/alpinely.ai/privacy.md

 **Email:** jack@alpinely.ai

-Thank you for using Audiiolit.
+Thank you for choosing apps from alpinley.
 Your privacy is our priority.